BirdeeHub/nixCats-nvim/README.md

 The lua is not all 1 file.
 The reason for that is personal preference.
 It is short enough that it could be.

+This repo is not a lua showcase.
+You are meant to use your own lua once you understand what is going on.

 It is aimed at people who know enough lua to comfortably proceed from a kickstarter level setup who want to swap to using nix while still using lua for configuration.